A downloadable game

 The game can be controlled with a Fuller joystick and both Timex joysticks.

 On ZX Spectrum 128K and other computers with extended memory, the introduction and control screen appear before each new game, not only after loading the game.
+This feature also works on Didaktik Gama.

-Technical information:
+Technical information

+In order for the game to work properly on different types of ZX Spectrum and compatible computers, it detects the computer type and adjusts its parameters accordingly.
 The game works on ZX Spectrum 48K (PAL, NTSC), ZX Spectrum +, ZX Spectrum 128K, ZX Spectrum +2, ZX Spectrum +2A, ZX Spectrum +2B, ZX Spectrum +2E, ZX Spectrum +3, ZX Spectrum +3E, Timex TC 2048 (PAL), Timex TC 2068, Timex TS 2068, Komputer 2086, Delta, Pentagon, Scorpion, Scorpion Turbo +, Didaktik Gama, Didaktik M, Didaktik Kompakt, TK90X (PAL-N, PAL-M), TK95 (PAL-N, PAL-M), Inves Spectrum +, Harlequin, Omni, Leningrad, Vesta IK-30, Orel BK-08, HC-91, BK-001, Dubna, Profi, KAY, ATM Turbo, ATM Turbo 2+, ZX Spectrum Next, N-Go, ZX-Uno and probably some others.

 I am not sure if the game works correctly on ZX Spectrum Next with HDMI output.
 I've had different feedback from different users, so I recommend using the RGB or VGA output of Spectrum Next.